-The Norwegian Scientific Committee for Food Safety (VKM) has on request by the Norwegian Food Safety Authority (NFSA) conducted a risk assessment of Malakite as biological control product.
+The Norwegian Scientific Committee for Food Safety (VKM) has, upon request by the Norwegian Food Safety Authority (NFSA) conducted a risk assessment of Malakite as biological control product.

 The plant protection product Malakite (BAS 669 01 F), containing the active substances dithianon and pyrimethanil, is a fungicide against scab in pome fruits.
 Products containing these active plant protection substances are approved in Norway, but not with both substances in the same product.
 The Swedish Chemicals Agency (KemI) has as zonal Rapporteur Member State (zRMS) of the Northern Zone evaluated the product Malakite and decided on non-approval due to the observation of unacceptable effects in exposed birds, aquatic organisms, non-target arthropods and earthworms.